farag1910/Social-media-trend-prediction/README.md

-this project predict view velocity of youtube videos using youyube trending videos dataset using random forest algorithm
+this project predict view velocity of youtube videos using youyube trending videos dataset in kaggle  using random forest algorithm